-Putting your financial plans in writing can significantly improve your odds of accomplishing financial goals, a new survey shows.
+Putting your financial plans in writing can significantly improve your odds of accomplishing financial goals — even basic goals like saving money — a recent survey shows.
 But few Americans have bothered to put pen to paper when it comes to their finances.

-People with a written financial plan are more likely to report other habits that can help build retirement savings.
-For example, the survey shows that among people with a written plan:
+People with a written financial plan are more likely to report having habits that can help build wealth.

 Charles Schwab’s survey is not alone in its findings.

-Earlier this year, a Wells Fargo/Gallup survey of 1,000 investors in the U.S. also found that a minority had a written financial plan.
+A 2017 Wells Fargo/Gallup survey of 1,000 investors in the U.S. also found that fewer than half had a written financial plan.
 That included 37 percent of nonretired investors and 40 percent of retired investors who had a written plan.